 Payment Schedule - These payments will be due towards the end of the calendar year; though insurers will likely build this cost into the premiums they collect throughout the year.
 By November 15 of 2014, 2015, and 2016, insurers and plan sponsors will have to submit their annual count of the covered lives subject to this fee.
 Within 15 days of submission of the enrollment or by December 15, if later, the DHHS will notify the contributing entity of the total amount to be paid, and payment will be due 30 days after the notification from the DHHS of the amount to be paid.

 Determining the Number of Covered Lives - The guidance indicated that the number of covered lives may be determined using the various methodologies available for determining the number of lives for payment of the PCORI comparative effectiveness research fees.
-See, the Honigman Health Care Reform Alert, May 1, 2012 for an explanation of these methods.
 The only difference in the methodologies used for determining this fee and the PCORI comparative research fee is that the PCORI comparative effectiveness research fee can be determined on either a plan or policy year basis, while the Reinsurance Program fees must be determined on a calendar year basis.

 Plans for Which Covered Lives Need Not Be Counted - The following types of coverage will not be subject to this Reinsurance Program fee:

 - Vision and dental benefits provided as “excepted benefits,” as defined in HIPAA

 - Health savings accounts (HSAs), though payments would have to be made for participants in the high deductible health plans (HDHPs) that entitle the individual to establish an HSA

 - Health reimbursement arrangements (HRAs) that are integrated with an employer’s group health plan, though contributions for participants in the group health plan would be required